ProlificsPanther/Docker-Panther/README.md

 5) Go to the Pods section, as soon as it changes from "Creating container" to "Running", enter into the Pod and switch to "Terminal" tab.
 6) Open the Panther Editor using the command prodev
-7) To serve up a Panther html screen   use the command below.
+7) To serve up a Panther html sample screen  use the command below.
 Lynx is a character mode browser lynx localhost:8080/PantherDemo/myscreen
   Replace myscreen with the screens:login, orders or customer